Odaiba: Transport

 Two Shuto Expressway lines access Odaiba: Route 11 enters from central Tokyo crossing the Rainbow Bridge, while the Bayshore Route enters from Shinagawa Ward through the Tokyo Port Tunnel and from the bayfront areas of Tokyo and Chiba Prefecture to the east.

 By public transport, Odaiba is accessible via the automated Yurikamome transit system from Shimbashi and Toyosu.
 The privately operated Rinkai Line runs between Shin-kiba and Osaki, but many trains connect directly to Shibuya, Shinjuku, and Ikebukuro.
 City buses provide cheaper if slower access.
 Ferries connect Odaiba with Asakusa running along the Sumida River and the Kasai Rinkai Park in eastern Tokyo.

 The Tokyo Cruise Ship is a water bus operator in Tokyo that offers services including public lines as well as event cruises and chartered ships.
 Such as from Asakusa → Odaiba Seaside Park → Toyosu → Asakusa.

 Cultural references

 Odaiba, the Rainbow Bridge, and other parts of the surrounding area are a major setting of the Digimon Adventure franchise.
 The area is noted in many major areas of the plot.

 Odaiba serves as the main setting for the multimedia project Love Live!
 Nijigasaki High School Idol Club, in which the Tokyo Big Sight building serves as the Nijigasaki High School ((虹ヶ咲学園, Nijigasaki Gakuen).
 Diver City, Sega Joypolis and the Rainbow Bridge can be seen as settings in the animation.

+Odaiba may be referenced in the game Slow Damage by NITRO CHiRAL.
+The plot takes place in a city called Shinkoumi, referenced to previously being part of the Tokyo Waterfront.